Things to Do at the Wizarding World of Harry Potter

 Harry Potter and the Battle at the Ministry is the new Wizarding World’s primary attraction.

-This ride is another example of a spectacularly detailed queue, with passengers winding through the breathtaking Ministry atrium and around the golden Fountain of Magical Brethren.
+This ride is another example of a spectacularly detailed queue, with passengers winding through the breathtaking Ministry atrium and around the iconic golden Fountain of Magical Brethren.

 Shops